kimeckert/ESP32-RMT-server/README.md

 Compiles with [ESP-IDF](https://github.com/espressif/esp-idf)

 * The HTTP POST request body consists of one or more text lines.
 Lines are separated by newline (\n) characters.
 Returns (\r) are allowed, but are ignored.
 * Each line consists of comma-separated values.
 There is one command on each line.
-Each line starts with one character that identifies the type of data contained on the remainder of the line.
+Each line starts with one character that identifies the type of command for this line.

 The intent is that a JavaScript program contained in an HTML file, running on a web browser and served by a host machine (not the ESP32) will create these low-level RMT commands and transmit them to the ESP32.
 An example HTML file will be part of this repository.
 A real application will have its own repository.